europanite/client_side_ai_training/README.md

   - **3. Test & Predict** with a separate test image

 - **Privacy by default**
-  - All computation and data stay inside the browser tab
+  - All computation and data stay inside the browser tab.
-  - No network I/O for user images (unless you manually share screenshots or logs)
+  - No network I/O for user images (unless you manually share screenshots or logs).

 - **Works as an Expo Web app**
-  - Implemented as an Expo / React Native app that is exported to the web and served via GitHub Pages at `/client_side_ai_training`.
+  - Implemented as an Expo / React Native app that is exported to the web
+    and served via GitHub Pages at `/client_side_ai_training`.

 ---